 Messenger KAZE staff the event organizer.
 Thank you!

-After the closing ceremony, MIXPRESSION folks nized alleycat at midnight.
+After the closing ceremony, MIXPRESSION folks held an alleycat in midnight.
 The winner took all the entry cash.
 Jason B almost got the first Out of Town.
 Super fun stuff.

-Weather was incredible despite the storm season we had two weeks of blazing sun days.
+Weather was incredible despite Japan was in the storm season, we had two weeks of blazing sun.
 Once the Hurricane #15 was approaching Kyoto/ Kansai region, it veered to Tokyo/ Kanto region at the last minute.
-It really made me believe the psychic power friend of mine promised after me.
-I often recall the great sights I saw from my bike.
-Though sometime it felt like I was eating traffic line on the pavement, in the end I really liked the rush kept me going long distance day after day.
-Thank you everybody.
+It really made me believe the psychic power friend.
+I often recall the great sights from riding a bike.
+Sometime it felt like I was eating traffic line on the pavement, in the end I really liked the thrills kept me going long distance day after day.